All Episodes

 He is Richard Sauter.

-I will take this opportunity to take a break and we'll get hold of him during the break.
+I will take this opportunity to take a break, and we'll get hold of him during the break.

-Much more about underground bases and tunnels.
+In a moment, much more about underground bases and tunnels.

 It's $179.95 and worth every single cent of it.